WIMNZhao/TS_Enhanced/README.md

 `python ./src_multiprocess/ts_main.py input.json`

-There is multiprocessing overhead.
-For very efficient scoring method such Fingerprints similarity, it took 1 minute using 1 process while it took 18 minutes using 4 processes.
+Note that there is multiprocessing overhead.
+For a very efficient scoring method such as fingerprints similarity, it took 1 minute using 1 process while it took 18 minutes using 4 processes (num_per_cylce = 100).
 However, by adding time.sleep(0.1) to the evaluation routine, the compuational time scaled linearly with the number of processes.
 Therefore, for time-limiting scoring such as docking, multiprocess is preferred.
-Make a test to check if there is any benefit from multiprocessing, by setting nprocesses to 1 or 4.
+Make a test to check if there is any benefit from multiprocessing before using all CPUs on a cluster, by setting nprocesses to 1 and 4, respectively, for a comparison.

 ### Parameters